 Virtual Memory: If you use the default number of TCP connections, 128, configure 60K sectors of virtual memory.
-If the number of TCP connections is more than or less than 128, use the following table to estimate the total virtual memory required for the system.
+If the number of TCP connections is not 128, use the following table to estimate the total virtual memory required for the system.
 These figures take into account the requirements of MPE, the transport, and the network services.

 In the following table, Sectors takes into account one NI plus one loopback NI.
-For each additional NI, add in the amount listed under Sectors per Additional NIs.
+For each additional NI, add in the amount listed under Sectors for Each Additional NI.

-Number of Sectors for

-Connections Sectors Each Additional NI
+Number of Connections Sectors Sectors for Each Additional NI

 64 35K 1.2K

 128 60K 2.5K

-512 200K 10.OK
+512 200K 10.0K

 1024 400K 20.0K